-The mid-year population estimates of 2022 show that Gauteng remains the most populous province - with approximately 16.9 million people (26.3%).
-Gauteng contributes 33.9% to South Africa's gross domestic product and is also one of the biggest contributors to the economy of the continent.
+The 2014 Mid-year Population Estimates show that Gauteng remains the most populous province.
+Gauteng contributes 34,5% to South Africa's gross domestic product (GDP) and is also one of the biggest contributors to the economy of the continent.

-Gauteng accounts for the bulk of all employees' remuneration in the country, at a whopping 47.7%, and is responsible for 50.4% of all company turnover in South Africa.
+Over four million (29%) of people with jobs in South Africa are living in Gauteng.
 Financial and business services, logistics, manufacturing, property, telecommunications and trade are some of the province's most important economic sectors.